Xacobeo 2021

-The arrival of a new Compostelan Holy Year and the Xacobeo 2021 will bring back to the Santiago Cathedral one of its most iconic rituals.
-One of the most awaited ones: the return of the flight of the Botafumeiro, the huge incense burner used since the Middle Ages to purify the temple, always full of pilgrims.
+The Cathedral of Santiago recovers one of its most iconic rituals: the flight of the Botafumeiro, the huge incense burner used since the Middle Ages to purify the temple, always full of pilgrims.

 Today we get closer to the history and ritual of this impressive object sailing through the skies of the Cathedral for the past 800 years.